jamesweakley/NCentralScreenConnectScripts/README.txt

 ---------------------------------
 Continue below to configure automatic syncing of ScreenConnect session groups from your N-Central customer list.

-8) Copy the Session Group Sync\GenerateScreenConnectSessionGroups.ps1 to a folder on your ScreenConnect server.
+8) Copy the GenerateScreenConnectSessionGroups.ps1 from "Session Group Sync" to a folder on your ScreenConnect server.

 9) To be on the safe side, take a backup copy of C:\Program Files (x86)\ScreenConnect\App_Data\SessionGroup.xml